A Surprising Food Chain Connection?

 - Don’t let your dog run free without supervision and always keep cats indoors at night or in the evening if you can do it safely. – If possible, seek out a wildlife rehabilitation facility that treats birds of prey for injury and disease.
 You may be able to get some tips on how to prevent attacks in the future as well.
 It is best NOT to try treating an owl yourself because they are very sensitive to stressful environments: besides, they actually should not be handled by humans much more than necessary anyway! (this means you don’t want them living in your house!)
 Instead, seek out a local rehab center and see what they have to say about adjusting your cat’s area or keeping them.

 Owls are raptors and do eat small animals including cats.
-However, the cat usually does not die from this act (though they can be injured).
+However, the cat usually does not die from this act (though it can be injured).
 The best way to prevent a pet attack is by keeping your pets inside at night or dusk when owls hunt most often.
 If an owl does capture one of your pets, it’s unlikely that you’ll see them again because they’re too shy to live in captivity like other birds.
 You should also have identification tags on all of your pets so if anything happens you know who has been taken away.